mdda/mdda.github.io/_posts/OSS/2015-07-07-nvidia-on-fedora-22.md

 This write-up is simply a condensed version of
 [Dr Donald Kinghorn's excellent write-up](https://www.pugetsystems.com/labs/articles/Install-NVIDIA-CUDA-on-Fedora-22-with-gcc-5-1-654/)
-(which it's probably best to follow along with in a separate tab) with additional instructions concerning the building of Theano.
+(with which it's probably best to follow along, opened in a separate tab) plus additional instructions concerning the building of Theano.

 ### Set up a scratch directory